bozsahin/cogs579/README.md

 3. P. Brey (2000).
 Disclosive computer ethics.
 Computers and Society 30(4): 10-16.

-4. L. Pape and A. Kok (2011).
-Real-world limits to algorithmic intelligence.
-Artificial General Intelligence, Springer, 394-400.

-5. Krugel, Ostenmaier, Uhl.
+4. Kruger, Oliver.
+(2021).
+The singularity is near! visions of artificial intelligence in posthumanism and transhumanism.
+Int.
+Journal of Interactive Multimedia and Artificial Intelligence 7 (1): 16.

+5. Konigs, Peter.
 (2022).
-Zombies in the loop?
-Philosophy and Technology.
+Artificial intelligence and responsibility gaps: what is the problem?
+Ethics and Information Technology 24 (36): 1–11.

 6. C. Bozsahin, (2018).
 Computers aren’t syntax all the way down or content all the way up.
 Minds & Machines 28:543-567.